 This speckled beauty is a variegated form of ‘Juanita’, one of the 20th century’s most popular dahlias.
 It’s just as strong growing and floriferous as ‘Juanita’, but its flowers are a lively lavender-pink — aka “radiant orchid,” the 2014 Color of the Year — delicately streaked and stippled with burgundy.
 Discovered by a backyard dahlia grower in tiny Brighton, Illinois, it went on to become a record-setting award-winner.
 Cactus, 6”, 4-5’, heat-tolerant, from Holland.
 Last offered in 2014.
 ‘Nita’ has gone commercially extinct in the Netherlands, but we hope to offer it again someday.

 This big, sprawling, high-spirited flower throws its petals out and about as if caught up in an ecstatic dance.
 Molten gold in the center, its petals are richly shaded with pink, apricot, and orange.
 Though we rarely offer dahlias this young, our very picky crew gave it a dozen green thumbs-up.
 6-8” 4-5’, from Oregon.
-Last offered in 2012.
-Widely available elsewhere.
+Last offered in spring 2012.
+Available elsewhere.

 ORANGE PRINCESS, 1942